If you run a website in 2026, there's a good chance your analytics are incomplete.

 - Do a DNS lookup for the external domain

-- Establish a new connection
+- Establish a new core connection

 - Negotiate TLS